putiscoding/RunPHI/README.md

 # RunPHI

+## Goal and Scope

+RunPHI is a young project that arises the need to find a processing environment homogeneous for multi applications domain, supporting mobility of workloads between cloud and edge.
+The objective concerns the transfer of consolidated technologies and de facto standards of the cloud computing in resource-constrained computing environments at the edge.
+Currently the project aims to offer a solution for the seamless deployment of applications in the various computational domains in which it's distributed, according to Industry 4.0 vision.

+## Set-up

+## Use Cases

 ## General info
 rumPHI comes with a build script that automates the process.
 For now, being in the testing phase, the user will have to: copy to /usr/share/runPHI